All Episodes

 Evil exists.

-Um you may very well be putting your own life in jeopardy for your country.
+You may very well be putting your own life in jeopardy for your country.

-And that is a a strong possibility.
+And that is a strong possibility.

 Now, with all the freedoms that we usually take for granted, we forget that so many other people paved the way by taking those very risks without the military technology we have today.

-And many died, and many were severely injured and gave up their lives so we can live free.
+And many died and many were severely injured and gave up their lives so we can live free.

-The cost is you can't, it's incalculable.
+The cost is you can't.

-The honor, the the sacrifice is amazing.
+The honor, the sacrifice is amazing.

 It's inspiring.

-So I, you know, I always tell my kids, I I I'm not gonna tell you what to do with your life, but find what you love.
+So, you know, I always tell my kids, I'm not going to tell you what to do with your life, but find what you love, find your passion, find your calling, find what isn't work to you.

-And and then you have to find a way to, you know, make a little bit of money out of so you can afford to pay your rent and mortgage and buy the car that you want or the truck that you want.
+And and then then you have to find a way to, you know, make a little bit of money out of it so you can afford to pay your rent and mortgage and buy the car that you want or the truck that you want.

-So I think that you know, you're only 18 years old.
+So I think that, you know, you're only 18 years old.

-Um, because if you wanted to go back to school, you can go back to school.
+You can't because if you wanted to go back to school, you can go back to school.

 They have great programs within the military for you to finish your education.